STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks: Introduction

+To address these limitations, this paper proposes STEC-Net, a dynamic community discovery framework based on spatiotemporal graph embedding.
+The proposed method jointly models snapshot-level topology and temporal evolution within a unified architecture.
+Specifically, Graph Convolutional Networks are used to learn structural representations for each snapshot, a GRU-based weight evolution mechanism is introduced to adapt the spatial encoder to network evolution, and a second GRU is employed to capture temporal dependency across snapshots.
+On this basis, a Self-Organizing Map is used to infer community affiliations from the learned spatiotemporal embeddings.
+Through this design, STEC-Net strengthens the integration of spatial representation, temporal modeling, and adaptive clustering for dynamic community discovery.

+The main contributions of this paper can be summarized as follows.
+This paper develops a unified spatiotemporal graph neural framework for dynamic community discovery by integrating graph convolution, recurrent parameter evolution, and temporal representation learning within a single architecture.
+It further incorporates Self-Organizing Map clustering on top of the learned embeddings, thereby enabling adaptive community identification without requiring the number of communities to be specified in advance.
+Extensive experiments on synthetic and real dynamic networks, together with comparisons against classical community discovery methods, graph embedding baselines, and recent attention-based approaches, confirm the effectiveness, robustness, and computational efficiency of STEC-Net.

 This paper is organized as follows.
-In Sect.~\ref{sec:intro}, we briefly discuss the motivation to propose a dynamic community discovery algorithm.
-In Sect.~\ref{sec:works}, we review some of the progress and limitations of current community discovery algorithms.
-In Sect.~\ref{sec:def}, we discuss the necessary definitions related to GTENN and introduce the algorithm.
-Experiments and comparisons are conducted in Sect.~\ref{sec:results}.
-And finally Sect.~\ref{sec:conc} concludes the paper.
+In Sect.~\ref{sec:intro}, we introduce the research background and motivation.
+In Sect.~\ref{sec:works}, we review the progress and limitations of related studies.
+In Sect.~\ref{sec:def}, we present the necessary definitions and the proposed STEC-Net framework.
+Experimental results and comparative analyses are reported in Sect.~\ref{sec:results}.
+Finally, Sect.~\ref{sec:conc} concludes the paper.